aaron868/dota-model/README.md

 All the Dota objects are modeled as immutable, singletons.
 There is only one instance of every object.
 Every object is a JavaBean as well so you can use them with other libraries that recognize the JavaBean standard.

 ## Status
-This is alpha level code and is guranteed to have bugs and probably to change somewhat as I refine it.
+This is alpha level code and is guaranteed to have bugs and probably to change somewhat as I refine it.
 All the Java code is generated from a custom parser so its deeply ugly.

 I've also provided CSV files with the English name to Dota key mappings in case that is useful for you as well.

+## Planned
+I have several things planned for the near term:
+* Decent JavaDoc
+* More unit tests
+* A set of examples.